stlukesdy/computingclub2015/README.md

   - Select **Custom**<br />
   - Click **Create**<br />

-4. Select the new workspace `computingclub2015`.
+7. Select the new workspace `computingclub2015`.
-5. Click **START EDITING**.
+8. Click **START EDITING**.
 Wait until loaded.
-6. In your bash shell type the following command:<br /><br />
+9. In your bash shell type the following command:<br /><br />
 ```
 npm install
 ```
-7. Again, in your bash shell type the following command:<br /><br />
+10. Again, in your bash shell type the following command:<br /><br />
 ```
 grunt
 ```

-8. Open in chrome `https://computingclub2015-{your username}.c9.io/`
+11. Open in chrome `https://computingclub2015-{your username}.c9.io/`
-9. Find the code files in cloud 9 file explorer:<br />
+12. Find the code files in cloud 9 file explorer:<br />
 ![Create new workspce](public/images/004.jpeg)

 ## Update steps

+###Only necessary if there are new changes to pull

 1. logon to <a href="https://c9.io" target="_blank">c9.io</a>
 2. Select the new workspace `yr11sdd2015`.